-This IBA is made up of the following 9 discrete locations and a .25 mile radius around each one.
+This IBA is made up of 9 discrete locations and a .25 mile radius around each one.
 Each location is a cliff used as a nesting sites by Peregrine Falcons.
 The IBA does not include the area between the sites.
 While the sites are geographically separate, and involve different landowners/managers their combined importance to this species, along with their common conservation and monitoring needs argues for regarding them as one, unique IBA.
 These site locations are current as of summer 2003 when 10 sites were known to exist.
 Due to landowner concerns only 9 sites are included in this IBA.

 Peregrine Falcons have specific and limited nest site choices.
 Historically, cliff sites overlooking or very near water have been chosen as nest sites.
 These cliffs are repeatedly returned to and used, with records in England showing occupancy for hundreds of years.
 Peregrines will occasionally use tree nests (built by other birds) and regularly use ledges and boxes on bridges, tall buildings, and smokestacks.
 There are 28 human-built nest sites in Minnesota.